openstack/keystone/doc/source/configuration.rst

 invoked, all plugins must succeed in order to for the entire authentication to be successful.
 Furthermore, all the plugins invoked must agree on the ``user_id`` in the ``auth_context``.

+The ``REMOTE_USER`` environment variable is only set from a containing webserver.
+However, to ensure that a user must go through other authentication mechanisms, even if this variable is set, remove ``external`` from the list of plugins specified in ``methods``.
+This effectively disables external authentication.

 Token Provider
 --------------